bubal93/My-Notes/README.md

 # My-Notes

-A simple native Android application for management of personal notes with server integration.
+A simple Android notes app for testing architectural components and basic server communication.

 Built with using of Architectural Components (Room, ViewModel, LiveData) and Volley.